ylaboratory/splitpea/README.md

 python src/splitpea.py -i examples/PAAD --skip 1 -o output/PAAD -v
 ```

-So far we have generated sample level networks, to get one summary network for
+So far, we have generated sample level networks.
+To get one summary network for
-pancreatic cancer (the consensus network of interactions) we need to run
+pancreatic cancer (the consensus network of interactions), we need to run
 a script to summarize and combine across the patient samples.

 ```sh